airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.03.strict.md

 The following is the code for the complete program.
 As usual, an explanation follows.
 Name the file `power.s`.

+        .code32                 # Generate 32-bit code.

+        # PURPOSE:
+        #     Program to illustrate how functions work.
+        #     This program will compute the value of
+        #     2^3 + 5^2
+        #
+        # Everything in the main program is stored in
+        # registers, so the data section does not have
+        # anything.
+        #
+        .section .data

+        .section .text
+            .globl _start

+    _start:
+        pushl $3                # Push second argument.
+        pushl $2                # Push first argument.
+        call  _power            # Call the function.
+        addl  $8, %esp          # Move the stack pointer
+                                # back.

+        pushl %eax              # Save the first answer
+                                # before calling the next
+                                # function.

+        pushl $2                # Push second argument.
+        pushl $5                # Push first argument.
+        call  _power            # Call the function.
+        addl  $8, %esp          # Move the stack pointer
+                                # back.

+        popl  %ebx              # The second answer is
+                                # already in %eax.
+We
+                                # saved the first answer
+                                # onto the stack, so now we
+                                # can just pop it out into
+                                # %ebx.

+        addl  %eax, %ebx        # Add them together
+                                # the result is in %ebx.

+        movl  $1, %eax          # Exit (%ebx is returned). int   $0x80

+        # PURPOSE:
+        #     This function is used to compute the value of
+        #     a number raised to a power.
+        #
+        # INPUT:
+        #     First argument -  the base number.
+        #     Second argument - the power to raise it to.
+        #
+        # OUTPUT:
+        #     Will give the result as a return value.
+        #
+        # NOTES:
+        #     The power must be 1 or greater.
+        #
+        # VARIABLES:
+        #     %ebx - holds the base number.
+        #     %ecx - holds the power.
+        #     -4(%ebp) - holds the current result.
+        #     %eax is used for temporary storage.
+        #
+            .type  _power,  @function

+    _power:
+        pushl %ebp                # Save old base pointer. movl  %esp, %ebp          # Make stack pointer the
+                                  # base pointer.
+        subl  $4, %esp            # Get room for our local
+                                  # storage.

+        movl  8(%ebp), %ebx       # Put first argument in
+                                  # %ebx.
+        movl  12(%ebp), %ecx      # Put second argument in
+                                  # %ecx.

+        movl  %ebx, -4(%ebp)      # Store current result.

+    _power_loop_start:
+        cmpl  $1, %ecx            # If the power is 1, we
+                                  # are done.
+        je    _end_power
+        movl  -4(%ebp), %eax      # Move the current result
+                                  # into %eax.
+        imull %ebx, %eax          # Multiply the current
+                                  # result by the base
+                                  # number.
+        movl  %eax, -4(%ebp)      # Store the current
+                                  # result.

+        decl  %ecx                # Decrease the power.
+        jmp   _power_loop_start   # Run for the next power.

+    _end_power:
+        movl -4(%ebp), %eax       # Return value goes in
+                                  # %eax.
+        movl %ebp, %esp           # Restore the stack
+                                  # pointer.
+        popl %ebp                 # Restore the base
+                                  # pointer.
+        ret

 Type in the program, assemble it, and run it.
 Try calling power for different values, but remember that the result has to be less than 256 when it is passed back to the operating system.
 Also try subtracting the